 Brands hit hard by website crashes on Black Friday and Cyber Monday

-Allegedly, they were a few technical tests short of an exam, and shoppers took to social media to vent their disappointment.
+Allegedly, they missed a few technical tests; shoppers took to social media to vent their disappointment.

 Virtual baskets emptied themselves and checkouts simply refused to sales.
 Business Insider estimates these errors cost J. Crew $775,000 in sales during a five hour period on Black Friday.

 This issue carried on into Cyber Monday, with J. Crew reaching a wince-inducing 84.75% availability.

 In 2019, Saks Fifth Avenue’s site issues were so bad on Cyber Monday that they extended their deals to Tuesday.
 One way to recoup potential losses – but a clear 2nd to taking the required steps beforehand.

 In 2021 – 58% of users experienced technical issues!

 How we can help in 2022

 As a cloud-native MSP specialising in 24/7 full-stack support – and with a focus on mission-critical apps – we really can say we’re the go-to partner when it comes to crunch-time events like the Cyber Five.
 Plus, our managed services for eCommerce can be a great way to get ahead of the competition.